Leasing Versus Purchasing an Electric Car

 - Deals – the federal income tax credits for plug-in vehicle purchases can be rolled into the lease arrangement, greatly simplifying the ability of consumers and businesses to benefit from this program.
 Many automakers also offer additional incentives to further reduce the price for special lease deals.

 - Depreciation – The plug-in vehicle market is rapidly developing as more models come to market, battery range increases, and other improvements are made to the vehicles.
 Leasing allows drivers to try out an EV for their household for a few years without the risk of higher depreciation than expected as technology evolves.
+This is especially true for all-electric vehicle models with less than 200 miles of range.

 Steps to Leasing your New Plug-in Vehicle